Credit: Travel Alberta/Matthew Clark @stirlandraephoto

 Regardless of which hike you choose, remember to utilize AdventureSmarts 3 T’s to Trip Planning.
 Even though you’re close to town, proper preparation is key!
 And because these hikes are well-trafficked, please follow Leave No Trace principles while out exploring.

-The list of the top 8 best things to do in Canmore this winter wouldn’t be complete without including the next 2 amazing Adventures that support the local economy and follow responsible travel best practices.
+The list of the best things to do in Canmore this winter wouldn’t be complete without including these amazing Adventures that support the local economy and follow responsible travel best practices.
 By booking through Yervana, you are supporting local community members and their professions.

 Ski or Snowboard